 - a.
 Licensing Agreements: - 1.
 In June 2009, Taro and Quinnova Pharmaceuticals, Inc. ("Quinnova") entered into an agreement to co-promote "Neosalus" and "Cleanse & Treat" (the "Co-Promote Products") in the United States.
-Until the expiration of the agreement in September 2010, Taro's branded division, TaroPharma®, and Quinnova were engaged in the coordinated marketing of the Co-Promote Products.
+Until the expiration of the agreement in September 2010, Taro's branded division, TaroPharma[®], and Quinnova were engaged in the coordinated marketing of the Co-Promote Products.
 This agreement has been terminated upon mutual agreement of the parties. - 2.
-In May 2010, Taro and Quinnova entered into an agreement to co-promote Taro's Topicort and desoximetasone products.
-Under the terms of the arrangement, Taro manufactures and Quinnova co-promotes the products.
+In May 2010, Taro and Quinnova Pharmaceuticals, Inc. entered into an agreement to co-promote Taro's Topicort and desoximetasone products.
+Under the terms of the arrangement, Taro manufactured and Quinnova co-promoted the products.
 The parties mutually agreed to terminate the agreement in January 2011. - 3.
 In May 2010, Taro and Glenmark Generics Inc., USA, a wholly owned subsidiary of Glenmark Generics Ltd., India ("Glenmark"), entered into an exclusive license and supply agreement for a branded product.
 Glenmark Generics Inc., USA will manufacture the product and Taro will distribute the product to customers.
 Taro paid an up-front payment for distribution rights and will pay an additional amount upon the first shipment to customers.
 Taro will also pay royalties based on the amounts of sales to its customers. - b.
-Major Shareholder Transactions:

-For a detailed description of major shareholder transactions, see Note 1.c.
+Major Shareholder Transactions: - 1.
+For a detailed description of major shareholder transactions, see Note 1.b. - c.
+Other: - 1.
+Payments to pharmacies for Medicaid-covered outpatient prescription drugs are set by the states.
+For multiple source drugs, Federal reimbursements to states for the Federal share of those payments are subject to a Federal upper limit (FUL) ceiling.
+Health care reform legislation enacted in March 2010 changed the methodology by which the Centers for Medicare & Medicaid Services (CMS) calculates the FULs so that the methodology will, effective October 1, 2010, be based on the weighted average of the average manufacturer prices (AMPs) reported to the government by manufacturers of each of the therapeutically equivalent multiple source drugs.
+The legislation also, effective October 1, 2010, changed the definition of AMP to exclude sales to certain customer classes that are currently included.
+These changes may have the effect of reducing the Medicaid reimbursement rates for certain medications that the Company currently sells.
+In addition, under the Medicaid Drug Rebate Program, manufacturers are required, as a condition of Federal payment for their drugs under Medicaid, to pay rebates to state Medicaid programs on drugs dispensed to Medicaid beneficiaries in the state.
+The amount of the rebate is based on the AMP of the drug.
+Besides changing the definition of AMP, the health care reform legislation increased the minimum Medicaid Rebate, effective January 1, 2010.
+These changes may increase the Medicaid rebates the Company has to pay for certain medications that the Company currently sells.